-[Version 5 of our Perfect Posts series is now available as a white paper!
-Find the latest update & download HERE!]
+[Version 6 of our Perfect Posts series is out now!
+Find the latest update HERE!]

 LinkedIn has become an essential resource for over 3 million companies that use the platform, so we have updated our Perfect Posts infographic to include the B2B channel and to ensure your content will be seen and shared across all platforms.

 If you think you’re already producing perfect posts, perhaps you want to know how to reach more people with them.

 Check out our latest whitepaper for your backstage pass to paid social.

 Your title should grab attention as it is the first thing a viewer will read.
 Remember to keep it to under 70 characters and include any keywords at the start of the title.